llupRisinglll/bun-elysia-auth-service/README.md

 <h1 align="center">Bun-Elysia-TS-Auth-Service</h1>

 <p>
-A pre-built authentication server that uses JSON Web Tokens (JWT) for authentication.
+A pre-built stateless authentication server that uses JSON Web Tokens (JWT) for authentication.
 It is built using Elysia.js, TypeScript(Bun) and SQLite3.
 </p>

 ## Upcoming changes